 - a.
-Prior to the Member commencing or resuming employment as an RECE or engaging in the practice of early childhood education, as defined in section 2 of the ECE Act, the Member must successfully complete, with a minimum passing grade of 70% (or to the satisfaction of the Director) if a grade is not assigned) and at her own expense, the following courses (subject to the Director's pre-approval): - i.
-Duty to Report; and - ii.
-Ethics - b.
+Prior to the Member commencing or resuming employment as a RECE or engaging in the practice of early childhood education, as defined in section 2 of the ECE Act, the Member must successfully complete, with a minimum passing grade of 70% (or to the satisfaction of the Director if a grade is not assigned) and at her own expense, the following courses (subject to the Director's pre-approval): - iii.
+Duty to Report; and - iv.
+Effective and positive communication with families, staff and the community. - b.
 The Member must provide the Director with proof of enrollment and successful completion of the courses.